Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 fourteeners - couplets in iambic heptameter, containing 14 syllables.

-free rhyme - rhyme that is inconsistent, without regular pattern.
+free rhyme - rhyme that is inconsistent, without a regular pattern.
 Sometimes called occasional or random rhyme.

 full-rhyme - often called perfect or true rhyme, occurs when two or more words share the same last stressed vowel and following sounds.